Reporting a repair

 Changing a tube light bulb

-Before you start to replace the bulb, cut off all power before proceeding with the task.
+Before you start, cut off all power.
 You cannot ensure your safety by simply turning the switch off at the wall.

 Measure the full length of the bulb from end to end with your measuring tape to determine the correct length of replacement bulb required.
-Since these bulbs come in a wide range of lengths, measuring before you purchase the new bulb can save a return trip to the store.
+Since these bulbs come in many lengths, measuring before you purchase the new bulb can save a return trip to the shop.

-Now that you know what length of bulb to purchase, you also need to know which type of replacement bulb to purchase.
-To determine the type, you need to look at the lamp to confirm if it is a bi-pin lamp or single-pin lamp.
+Now that you know what length of bulb to buy, you also need to know which type of replacement bulb you need.
+To determine the type, look at the lamp to confirm if it is a bi-pin lamp or single-pin lamp.
 A bi-pin or two-pin lamp will have contact pins on each end of the fluorescent bulb.
 The pins extend from each end of the light bulb and fit into a socket on either end of the lamp.
 A single-pin lamp will only have one contact pin extending from one end of the bulb.

 Installing the new bulb is simply the reverse of removing the old one.
 If the lamp is a bi-pin lamp, you will need to insert both contact pins to the end sockets and then rotate the fluorescent bulb clockwise to lock it into the lamp.
 If the lamp is a single-pin lamp, you will need to insert the contact pin into the socket and then push the fluorescent bulb upward to lock it into the lamp.
-After installation of the new bulb is complete, be sure to properly and safely dispose of the old bulb.
+After installation of the new bulb is complete, be sure to dispose of the old bulb properly and safely.

 Changing a tube light starter